-In nonclinical studies conducted by the Sponsor, RP-A601 has demonstrated efficacy in altering the natural history of PKP2-driven ACM.
-PKP2 cKO animals treated with the study drug have exhibited extended survival to the longest timepoint measured (5 months), reduced cardiac dilation and fibrofatty replacement / fibrosis of the myocardium, preserved left ventricular function, and mitigation of the arrhythmic phenotype.
+In May 2023 we presented preclinical efficacy data for RP-A601 at the American Society of Gene and Cell Therapy 26th Annual meeting.
+Nonclinical studies conducted by the Sponsor, RP-A601 have demonstrated efficacy in altering the natural history of PKP2-driven ACM.
+100% of PKP2 cKO animals treated with the study drug exhibited extended survival to the longest timepoint measured (5 months), reduced cardiac dilation and fibrofatty replacement/fibrosis of the myocardium, preserved left ventricular function, and mitigation of the arrhythmic phenotype.
 Untreated PKP2 cKO mice had a median survival of approximately one month.